-There was clear support from stakeholders for IOSCO to provide guidance that addressed a broad spectrum of ESG ratings and data products.
+There was clear support from stakeholders for IOSCO to provide guidance that addressed a broad spectrum of ESG ratings and data products; support which also came through the responses to IOSCO's consultation report.
 This spectrum ranged from recommendations addressing the internal processes of the providers themselves, the uses and users of the products, as well as interactions between covered entities and the providers.
-On this basis, IOSCO has proceeded with proposed recommendations addressing the key areas of concern.
+On this basis, IOSCO has proceeded with recommendations addressing the key areas of concern.